 Hang Out at Family-Friendly Attractions

-Support Your Philly Sports
+Support Philly’s Sports Teams

-Explore the Unique Dining Scene
+Explore the Unique Dining Scene in Philadelphia

 Find Your New Nightlife Haunts

-Need stuff to do in Philly on the weekends?
-Check out Philadelphia nightlife!
-Whether you’re into dive bar hopping, clubbing, or simply grabbing a drink and settling in for live music, Philly has something for you.
-Hit up Philly’s hottest salsa club Brasil’s Nightclub in Old City to join Latin dance parties.
-See shows featuring up-and-coming rock bands, hip-hop artists, and indie-alternative groups at Theatre of Living Arts in Queen Village.
-Catch drag karaoke, throwback dance parties, and some of the best Philly Pride events in the city at LGBTQ hot spot Woody’s in Center City.
-Order the “Philly Special” (i.e., a PBR and Jim Beam shot) and listen to live jazz at cash-only dive bar Bob & Barbara’s Lounge in Rittenhouse Square.
-Gather some friends and BYOB to the endlessly entertaining Keystone Mini-Golf & Arcade in Norris Square.
-Or kick back and relax with draft beer, bar food, and live music at Johnny Brenda’s in Fishtown.
+Searching for things to do in Philly on the weekends?
+Check out Philadelphia’s fun nightlife!
+Whether you’re into dive bar-hopping, clubbing, or simply grabbing a drink and settling in for live music, Philly has something for everyone.
+Hit up Brasil’s Nightclub in Old City—one of Philly’s hottest salsa clubs—to join Latin dance parties.
+See shows featuring up-and-coming rock bands like Sevendust, popular artists like The Regrettes and Aly & AJ, and indie-alternative groups at Theatre of Living Arts.
+Catch drag karaoke, throwback dance parties, and some of the best Philly Pride events in the city at LGBTQ hot spot Woody’s Philadelphia.
+Order the “Special” (a PBR with a shot of Jim Beam) and listen to live jazz at cash-only dive bar Bob & Barbara’s Lounge.
+Gather some friends and play board games or laugh the night away at a comedy show at the Raven Lounge.
+Or kick back and relax with draft beer, bar food, and live music at Johnny Brenda’s.

 Considering a move to Philadelphia?
 With convenient self storage facilities located throughout the Philadelphia metro, Extra Space Storage can make your transition easier.
 Find a storage facility near you!